AdamRack/Anti-ImpHack/README.md

 (definitely not) The official client of the 2b2t Imperials.

 Anti ImpHack is a client that runs off Minecraft Forge 1.12.2, it is intended for use on servers which allow client-side modification.
-Anti ImpHack takes no inspiration from any previous clients.
-It is completely original and no skidding was done.
-Skidders can rot in a hole and die!
 <br>
 <br>